mstykow/mastermind/README.md

 * Bash has no easy way to convert a string into an array or to use the "in" statement on strings.
 Comparing letters between words thus was done with slices.
 * Bash has no multidimensional array support so additional data was string-concatenated to be stored in a hack 2D-array.
 * Note that functions in Bash are severely limited when it comes to input/output variables.
+* Code ended up being more concise in Python.